TanviPandya20/CyberSecurity-Lab/Kali_Tools.md

 ## L. Dmitry
 ## M. ike-scan
 ## N. legion(root)
+- This package contains an open source, easy-to-use, super-extensible and semi-automated network penetration testing tool that aids in discovery, reconnaissance and exploitation of information systems.
+Legion is a fork of SECFORCE's Sparta.
 ## O. maltego(installer)
+- What is the use of Maltego in Kali Linux?
+Maltego is an open source intelligence and forensics application.
+It will offer you timous mining and gathering of information as well as the representation of this information in a easy to understand format.
+This package replaces previous packages matlegoce and casefile.
 ## P. netdiscover
 ## Q. nmap
+- Nmap is a utility for network exploration or security auditing.
+It supports ping scanning (determine which hosts are up), many port scanning techniques, version detection (determine service protocols and application versions listening behind ports), and TCP/IP fingerprinting (remote host OS or device identification).
 ## R. recon-ng
 ## S. spiderfoot
 # 2. Vulnarebility Analysis